MonkeyDadLufy/Image-Purification-Strategy/README.md

 ## Data Preprocessing

-Modify the "input_directory" in Image Purification.py to be the parent directory of the gt and lq files in the dataset, and set "output_directory" to the output directory of the dataset after the IP strategy correction.
+path1 is the parent directory of the gt and lq files in the dataset, and path2 is the output directory of the dataset after the IP strategy correction.
 ```
 $ python Image Purification.py --input_directory [path1] --output_directory [path2]
 ```